buffalojoec/Movie-Theater/README.md

 ### Design

-Uses Maven to install `node` and `npm` and build the React front-end when the developer runs `mvn install`.
+This applications uses Maven to install `node` and `npm` and build the React front-end when the developer runs `mvn install`.

+This is accomplished by adding the installations of `node` and `npm` and the building of the React application to the `build` section of Maven's plugins.
+While Maven is installing the proper dependencies, it also installs the dependencies for the React front-end and configures the React front-end to launch with Spring's embedded TomCat server.

 It also uses Docker to stand up a MySQL instance for data persistence and Prometheus & Grafana containers for monitoring the application's health.